Katalyst99/Algo-in-C/README.md

 ## 9. Date manipulation:
 * This algorithm can be useful in a lot of different industries and situations where date and time calculations are important.

+## 10. String Formatting Algorithm:
+* This algorithm can be used to generate a user friendly, grammatically correct message based on the number of items in a list